Customer of a small business window shopping

 How do you find out all this information?

 Like we said at the beginning of this article, you could just go with your gut and see what happens.
-But that isn’t the most reliable way to get meaningful data.
+But that isn’t the most reliable way to obtain meaningful data.
 To get started learning about your audience, there are a few ways you can proceed.

-If you have the budget, hiring a third party is your best option to obtain unbiased information about your target market.
-If you simply don’t have the money for something like that, instead you can survey your existing customer base.
 For start-ups that don’t necessarily have any customers yet, the best place to look is at your competitors.
 Who are they targeting?
 Reverse engineer their strategy and find ways to implement something similar for your own company.
-Then, once you have some customers to work with, survey your audience through an email campaign or webform.
+Then, once you have some customers to work with, survey your audience through an email campaign or web form.

 Knowing your audience is key